-The General Data Protection Regulation (GDPR), due to become effective this month on May 25, 2018.
-This is an extremely important legislation which will unify and strengthen the protection of personal data for people residing within the member states of the European Union.
+The General Data Protection Regulation (GDPR) came into effect on May 25, 2018.
+This is extremely important legislation which will unify and strengthen the protection of personal data for people residing within the member states of the European Union.
 DigitalGenius has worked on multiple fronts to ensure that our platform is fully compliant with the GDPR.

-We believe that the GDPR provides better protection and control for individuals in the EU over their data, harmonize these protections throughout the EU including the United Kingdom, and facilitate the free flow of personal data within the European Economic Area (EEA).
+We believe that the GDPR provides better protection and control for individuals in the EU over their data, harmonizes these protections throughout the EU including the United Kingdom, and facilitates the free flow of personal data within the European Economic Area (EEA).

 DigitalGenius has been committed to the privacy of end users since its early days.
 We have designed our AI technology platform to focus on what end users ask rather who end users are, allowing our customers to continually learn from their customers without sacrificing end user identity or personal data.
 By creating a solution that learns without requiring personal data we’re helping major brands address support inquiries faster and more accurately while providing them with the ability to reduce risk from sharing sensitive data with external partners.